gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 among birders, with over 30 million observations.

-We decided to restrict our analyses to North America and collected climate data available in the WorldClim 2 database (Fick and Hijmans, 2017).
+We decided to restrict our analyses to North America and collected climate data available in the WorldClim 2 database [@FickHijm17].
 We believe North America represents a suitable scale, large enough to cover a lot of variation in environmental variables and community structure, as well as phenomenons such as species migration.
 We also expect such extent of the spatial scale to cover for imprecision in estimated